hextremelabs/aws-cloudwatch-log4j-appender/README.md

 they can be easily made searchable, analyzable and monitorable.

 Centralized logging also offers a big value in clustered environments where it may not be clear on which host in the cluster an error occurred.

-Finally, in an immutable infrastructure environment where clustered containers are setup and torn down on the fly, having a logging infrastructure that is completely independent of the host container is advantageous.
+Finally, in an immutable infrastructure environment where containers are setup and torn down on the fly, having a logging infrastructure that is completely independent of the host container is advantageous.

 NOTE: This appender depends on Java EE 7 scheduler for the log synchronization and `com.hextremelabs:quickee` for CDI-based dynamic config injection.
-These are very opinionated choices but it should be easy to rip them out of the project.
+These are very opinionated choices and it is easy to fork this repo and rip them out if not desired.

 ---